Sun Moon Lake is at 748 meters above sea level, which is 240 meters higher than Taipei 1O1. It's the largest alpine lake in Taiwan.

 Lalu, Sun Moon Lake Hotel

-Going south along Hanbi Trail, you'll come across Lalu, Sun Moon Lake Hotel and a memorial hall.
+Going south along Hanbi Trail, you'll arrive at Lalu, Sun Moon Lake Hotel and a memorial hall.

 Lalu is a famous landmark and hotel, originally built by a Japanese businessman.
 It eventually became a private travel lodge for Chiang Kai-shek.
 After being destroyed by Nine Two One Earthquake, it was rebuilt to become the Sun Moon Travel Lodge.